We build with carbon the same way nature does.

 We are fusing biology with technology to usher in a new era of construction.

-We learned how nature grows one of its most robust and enduring structures: coral.
+We learned how nature grows through one of its most robust and enduring structures: coral.
 Taking inspiration from marine ecosystems, we are eliminating the need to emit carbon to produce building materials.

 We grow Biocement® with natural microorganisms.